Fund EcoMarket

 Overview

-The Ninety One Global Environment Strategy is a global equity portfolio that allocates to companies that we believe will enable the process of sustainable decarbonisation while generating a positive impact through the concept of “carbon avoided”.
-It employs a bespoke bottom-up investment process designed specifically for this diverse universe of global equities.
-The process incorporates proprietary models, such as our environmental/carbon avoided screen and our detailed company-level fundamental financial and risk modelling.
-We provide transparency on positions and company engagement through our annual Impact Report.
-This process reflects our core beliefs of sustainable long-term investing and active engagement.
+The Global Environment Strategy uses a bespoke bottom-up investment process tailored to a diverse universe of global equities.
+It incorporates proprietary tools, including our environmental/carbon avoided screen and detailed fundamental financial and risk modelling.
+We also provide transparency through our annual Impact Report, reflecting our commitment to sustainable long-term investing and active engagement.

 Filters